Car Insurance

 Are electric cars safe to drive?

 One issue that shouldn't be part of your purchase considerations is safety.
-Many tests have shown that electric cars are as safe to drive as any other vehicle and, as they carry no fuel on board, in fact, they offer an extra degree of protection for when things go wrong.
+Tests have shown that electric cars are as safe to drive as any other vehicle.

 Advances in technology means new EV cars are being designed to withstand crashes as well as any other type of vehicle and many models have received high Euro NCAP safety ratings.
 You can buy with confidence knowing you and your passengers can feel secure on any journey.